GCU-ICPC/ICPC_2024/Training/Problem sets/Set#7/the3n+1problem.md

 __Input__

 The input consists of a series of pairs of integers $n$ and $m$, one pair of integers per line.
-In particular, all integers are positive and $\leq 10^6$
+In particular, all integers are positive and $\leq 10^6$ due to the conjecture as above discussed.

 __Output__